prettier/prettier-eslint/README.md

 #### eslintPath (?String)

-By default, `prettier-eslint` will try to find your project's version of `eslint` (and `prettier`).
+By default, `prettier-eslint` will try to find the relevant `eslint` (and `prettier`) module based on the `filePath`.
 If it cannot find one, then it will use the version that `prettier-eslint` has installed locally.
 If you'd like to specify a path to the `eslint` module you would like to have `prettier-eslint` use, then you can provide the full path to it with the `eslintPath` option.

 #### prettierPath (?String)